kopchik/truthon/README.md

     C /* Hi! */
 1. All programs can be opened as libraries
 1. No header files needed, everything is in elf (possibly in compressed format).
+1. Keep it simple (to learn, to read, to extend)
+1. Error-resistant coding